sanjuthomas/kafka-connect-marklogic/README.md

 # Overview

 Kafka Connect MarkLogic is a sink only connector (pull messages from Kafka to MarkLogic).
+Consider using Kafka MarkLogic Sync Connector for the following usecases.

+1. Near Realtime ingestion requirements.
+2. Regulate the traffic toward MarkLogic.
+3. A Kafka echosystem exist.
+4. Replay messages using an offset.

 ![Kafka Connect MarkLogic](kafka-connect-ml.png)